U.K. Fisheries Offshore Oil & Gas Legacy Trust Fund Limited

 The U.K. Fisheries Offshore Oil & Gas Legacy Trust Fund Limited (“FLTC”) was established in September 2007 by its founding members Oil & Gas UK, the Scottish Fishermen’s Federation (SFF) and the National Federation of Fishermen’s Organisations (NFFO) to manage interactions between the offshore oil and gas and fishing industries and to build and manage an endowment fund set up to offset negative legacy issues, in particular issues concerning the safety of fishermen.
 The company collects and manages funds provided by the oil & gas industry at the time of decommissioning assets in U.K waters where structures or pipelines remain on the seabed upon completion of a government approved programme.

 FLTC is a charity registered in Scotland and has directors appointed by both the oil & gas and fishing industries.
 Together, with the support of an executive chairman, the directors manage the company’s activities and determine how funds should be invested and spent.
-To ensure transparency and provide regulatory context, The Department for Business, Energy and Industrial Strategy (BEIS), on behalf of all relevant government departments, has nominated an observer to the board.
+To ensure transparency and provide regulatory context, The Offshore Petroleum Regulator for Environment and decommissioning (OPRED), on behalf of all relevant government departments, has nominated an observer to the board.

 Fishing Safely in Changing European Waters 2016-2019 (“the project”)

 FLTCS promote the project which includes provision of FishSAFE Information, support for the Kingfisher Fortnightly Bulletin and the Yellow Card, development of new terminology and symbology for oil and gas hazards during and after decommissioning and provision of enhanced images of hazards.